How to Use Sea Moss: Dosage, Recipes & Daily Routine

 1. Take it straight

-The simplest method is 1–2 tablespoons directly from a spoon, followed by a glass of water if you prefer.
+The simplest method is to take 1–2 tablespoons directly from a spoon, followed by water if preferred.

 Berry Sea Moss Smoothie